 When we declare a class, it is mandatory to use the reserved word class.
-After it must stay the name of the class <class_name>.
+After it must follow the name of the class <class_name>.

-Besides the reserved word class and the name of the class, in the declaration of the class can be used several modifiers, e.g. the reviewed until now modifiers.
+Besides, the reserved word class and the name of the class, several modifiers can be used in the declaration of the class,.

 Class Visibility

-Let’s consider two classes – A and B. We say that, class A accesses the elements of class B, if the first class can do one of the following:
+Let’s consider two classes – A and B. We say that class A can access the elements of class B, if the first class can do at least one of the following:

-Creates an object (instance) from class type B.
+Create an object (instance) from class type B.

-Can access distinct methods and fields in the class B, based on the access level assigned to the particular methods and fields.
+Access distinct methods and fields in class B, based on the access level assigned to these methods and fields.

-There is also another operation, which can be done over the classes, when the visibility allows it.
-The operation is called inheritance of a class, but we will discuss it later in the chapter Object-Oriented Programming Principles.
+Another operation on classes depending on visibility is called inheritance of a class.
+We will discuss this later in the chapter Object-Oriented Programming Principles.

-As we understood, the access level term means "visibility".
-If the class A cannot "see" the class B, the access level of the methods and the fields in B does not matter.
+The access level term defines "visibility".
+If class A cannot "see" class B, the access level of the methods and the fields in B does not matter to class A.

-The access levels, which an outer class can have, are only public and internal.
-Inner classes can be defined with other access levels.
+The access levels, which an outer class can have, are only public or internal.
+Inner classes can also be defined with other access levels.

 Access Level "public"

-If we declare a class access modifier as public, we can reach it from every class and from every namespace, regardless of where it exists.
-It means that every other class can create objects from this type and has access to the methods and the fields of the public class.
+If we declare a class with access modifier public, we can reach it from every class and from every namespace, regardless of where it exists.
+It means that every other class can create objects from this type and has access to the methods and the fields of this public class.

-Just to know, if we want to use a class with access level public from other namespace, different from the current, we should use the reserved word for including different namespaces using or every time we should write the full name of the class.
+Just to know, if we want to use a class with access level public from another namespace, we should use the reserved using word for including different namespaces, otherwise we always need to write the full name of the class.

 Access Level "internal"

-If we declare one class with access modifier internal, one will be accessible only from the same namespace.
-It means that only the classes from the same assembly can create objects from this type class and to have access to the methods and fields (with related access level) of the class.
-This access level is the default, where it is not used access modifier by the declaration of the class.
+If we declare a class with access modifier internal, it will be accessible only from the same assembly.
+It means that only the classes from the same assembly can create objects from an internal class and access the methods and fields (with related access level) of that class.
+This access level is the default when no access modifier is used in the declaration of the class.

-If we have two projects in common solution in Visual Studio and we want to use a class from one project into the other one then the referenced class should be declared as public.
+If we have two projects in a solution in Visual Studio and a class from one project wants to use a class from the other project, then the latter referenced class should be declared as public.

 Access Level "private"

-If we want to be exhaustive, we have to mention that as access modifier for a class can be used the visibility modifier private, but this is related to the term "inner class" (nested class), which we will review in the "Nested Classes" section.
-Private classes like other private members are accessible only inside the class which defined them.
+If we want to be exhaustive, we have to mention that the private access modifier for a class can be used, but this is related to the term "inner class" (nested class), which we will review in the "Nested Classes" section.
+Private classes, like other private members, are accessible only from inside the class which defines them.

 Body of the Class